Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 - Use accomplishments to give the hiring team a reason to read your resume.

 Not sure your cover letter looks right?
-See our guide: What Does a Good Cover Letter Look Like in 2020?
+See our guide: What Does a Good Cover Letter Look Like?

 5. Convince them the job is important to you